square/bionic/docs/concepts.rst

 Gathering
 .........

-Typically, if we have multiple instances of an entity, we eventually want to aggregate those instances together and compare them somehow.
+Often, if we have multiple instances of an entity, we eventually want to aggregate those instances together and compare them somehow.
 This is the function of the :func:`@gather <bionic.gather>` decorator.